cdanderson76/singlePriceGridComponent/README.md

-# singlePriceGridComponent
-This is the desktop solution for the Frontend Mentor Single Price Grid Component Project
+Single Price Grid Component Project

 This project turned out to be a little more difficult as I got deeper into the process of completing it.
 I'm not sure if I had the correct specifications for the mobile layout, as 'Figma.com' had measured the width to be 362px, but it looks as if the actual width was a little more than what was listed.
 I also had a problem centering this design, as I utilized percentages in order to keep it centered.
 However, as I shrank/grew my screen, I wasn't really satisfied with how the design creeped up and down the page.
 I elected to use volume height and width instead, and now the design looks stabilized while shrinking and enlarging the screen.
 In addition, I did my best to make the most efficient adjustments, but I feel that my code got a little messy on this one.
 I'm continously looking through ways I could make it cleaner, but I'm unable to come up with anything.
 I'm happy with this project, but if there is anything that I could have done better, definitely let me know.